MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 : Ingresses are doors that are required to be opened to progress through the encounter.
 : In order to open them, the matching glyph from each glyph pillar pair needs to be quickly shot on the door after the text log saying "The ingress awaits your offering...".
 Shooting the correct symbols will result in a text log saying that the offering is accepted and vice-versa.

-: There is no known direct consequence for failing the offering other than the obvious time loss of waiting for the prompt again.
+: Failing the offering subtracts 15 seconds from Terminal Resonance.

 **Taken Sphere** (unofficial name)
 : Identical to the Taken sphere that the Ascendant Primeval (meatball) spawned during Gambit Primeval phases, however it is immune to all damage and can be killed through the grenade function on the Taken Essence.
 Enemies tethered to it gain immunity to all damage, but not debuffs (e.g. you can push them off an edge with Tractor Cannon or a well placed Vortex Grenade).